 Have you ever heard Tarzan’s jungle call??
-Well if you have, just image my husband making that noise as he swung through the air holding onto one of the vines descending from the rainforest canopy.
-If you didn’t know better, you would think we were exploring the Amazonian jungle or India’s Satpura National Park, but we were actually in the United State’s only rainforest, El Yunque.
+Well if you have, just imagine my husband making that noise as he swung through the air holding onto one of the vines descending from the rainforest canopy.
+If you didn’t know better, you would think we were exploring the Amazonian jungle or India’s Satpura National Park, but we were actually in the United State’s only tropical rainforest, El Yunque.

 El Yunque is one of the reasons, of many, tourists visit the island of Puerto Rico.